Why Is April 15 the Tax Deadline?

-The Internal Revenue Service began processing returns on January 22, 2018.
-Workers who have large withholdings on their W-2 often want to file early.
-They want to receive their refund as soon as possible.
+The IRS began processing returns on January 22, 2019.
+Workers who have large withholdings on their W-2 often want to file early to receive their refund quickly.
 On average, it takes 21 days for the IRS to process the refund.

-In 2017, Tax Freedom Day was April 17.
+In 2018, Tax Freedom Day was April 19.
 Every dollar earned until that day goes to pay off that year's taxes.
-On average, families paid 33 percent of their total income in state, local, and federal taxes.
+On average, families paid 33% of their total income in state, local, and federal taxes.

-Congress passed the 16th Amendment creating the income tax on February 3, 1913.
+Congress passed the 16th Amendment creating the income tax on February 3, 1913, which taxed income above $4,000.
 It designated the first tax deadline as March 1, 1913.
-It taxed income above $4,000.
-Industrialists opposed it.

 The Depression lowered incomes so significantly that people stopped paying taxes.
 Congress raised rates and cut exemptions to fund World War II.
 It became a patriotic duty to pay taxes.
 Irving Berlin wrote songs and the IRS made posters reminding people to pay.
 The Treasury Department began withholding tax payments from workers' paychecks.
 The W-2 was born.